 Hyponatraemia has occasionally been reported, especially among slower competitors with very high intakes of low sodium drinks.

-Gastrointestinal problems occur frequently, especially in long-distance races; both genetic predisposition and the intake of highly concentrated carbohydrate solutions, hyperosmotic drinks, as well as the intake of fibre, fat, and protein seem to be important in their occurrence.
+Gastrointestinal problems occur frequently, especially in long-distance races; both genetic predisposition and the intake of highly concentrated carbohydrate solutions, hyperosmotic drinks, as well as the intake of fibre, fats, and proteins seem to be important in their occurrence.